bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "We are two about this" he exclaimed.
 "If I build something, you know how it works."

-She sat the bottle down on the counter and swallowed.
+She sat her bottle down on the counter and swallowed.
 "True - go on."

 "Well, If we sell it the Krynns, we could also sell it to the Dwendalians, right?"
 Adrex continue.